yoshitomo-matsubara/supervised-compression/README.md

 battery constraint, and limited communication capacity (e.g., low data rate).
 One of the solutions is split computing, that literally splits a trained neural network into head and tail models deployed on mobile device (weak) and edge server (stronger).
-A head model should be a lightweight encoder and compress the input data (i.e., save both computational load on mobile device and communication cost from mobile device to edge server), and a tail model decodes the compressed data and completes the inference.
+Head model should be lightweight encoders and compress the input data (i.e., save both computational load on mobile device and communication cost from mobile device to edge server), and tail models decode the compressed data and complete the inference.
 Note that the training process is done offline (i.e., on single machines).